Brian (BRIAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brian Historical Price

-According to the latest data gathered on Brian live price page, the current price of Brian is 0.00093253USD.
-The circulating supply of Brian(BRIAN) is 972.03M BRIAN , giving it a market capitalization of $906.44K.
+According to the latest data gathered on Brian live price page, the current price of Brian is 0USD.
+The circulating supply of Brian(BRIAN) is 972.03M BRIAN , giving it a market capitalization of $889.50K.

 The Brian Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRIAN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.